Bayesian statistical framework for identifying strongly lensed gravitational-wave signals: Strong lensing of gravitational waves from a binary black hole merger: observing a pair of lensed signals

 In addition, we use a simple analytical model for the optical depth \cite{1984ApJ...284....1T, Hannuksela:2019kle}, which is the probability of strong lensing at a given redshift, with the form

-where $d_{\rm C}(z)$ is the co-moving distance at $z$, and $d_{\rm H}$ is the Hubble distance.
+where $d_{\rm C}(z)$ is the comoving distance at $z$, and $d_{\rm H}$ is the Hubble distance.
 The empirical constant $F$ is taken to be 0.0017 here \cite{Hannuksela:2019kle}.
 A more realistic and detailed model for the merger rate density, the magnification distribution, as well as the optical depth, that impart more astrophysical information to an analysis would certainly help differentiating lensed signals.

-With this set of population models, we obtained a log coherence ratio of $\log_{10} \cohratio = 2.7$, and a log Bayes factor of $\log_{10} \bayesfactor{\lensedhyp}{\notlensedhyp} = 1.1$ \emph{without accounting for the time delay}.
-We see that with this set of population models and the detector sensitivity, the selection effects down-weight the pair by a factor of $\approx 40$.
-Figure \ref{fig:Corner_highmass_logunif_mmax300} shows both the 1D and 2D marginalized posterior distributions for $\left\{ M_{\rm tol}^{\rm {src}}, q, \mu^{(1)}, \mu^{(2)}, \mu_{\rm rel}, z \right\}$ obtained using the algorithm described in Sec.~\ref{subsec:Gibbs_sampling}.
+With this set of population models, we obtained a log-coherence ratio of $\log_{10} \cohratio = 2.7$, and a log-Bayes factor of $\log_{10} \bayesfactor{\lensedhyp}{\notlensedhyp} = 1.1$ without accounting for the time delay.\footnote{This means that we set $p(\Delta t|\lensedhyp)/p(\Delta t|\notlensedhyp) = 1$ such that the coherence ratios and the Bayes factors reported will \emph{not be boosted} by setting the time-delay of the injected signals to be very consistent with the lensed hypothesis, though incorporating the time delay information would be important in actual analyses.} We see that with this set of population models and the detector sensitivity, the selection effects down-weight the pair by a factor of $\approx 40$.
+Figure \ref{fig:Corner_highmass_logunif_mmax300} shows both the 1D and 2D marginalized posterior distributions for $\left\{ M_{\rm tot}^{\rm {src}}, q, \mu^{(1)}, \mu^{(2)}, \mu_{\rm rel}, z \right\}$ obtained using the algorithm described in Sec.~\ref{subsec:Gibbs_sampling}.
 The orange solid lines show the correct values for each of the parameters if the redshift $z$ is set to $1$.
 The plot shows that our two-step hierarchical procedure described in Sec. \ref{subsec:Marginalization_over_redshift} is able to find the correct values describing the signals.
 From the plot we can also see the various degeneracies between parameters.
-For example, the degeneracy between the total mass $M_{\rm tot}^{\rm {src}}$ and the redshift $z$, where the blob in the lower left corner of Figure \ref{fig:Corner_highmass_logunif_mmax300} corresponds to the redshifted total mass that we do measure.
+For example, the degeneracy between the total mass $M_{\rm tot}^{\rm {src}}$ and the redshift $z$, where the blob in the lower left corner of Fig.~\ref{fig:Corner_highmass_logunif_mmax300} corresponds to the redshifted total mass that we do measure.
 Note that we are able to infer the mass ratio $q$ and the relative magnification $\mu_{\rm ref}$ as they are not degenerate with the redshift.

 If we instead use a population model that asserts there are no black holes with mass greater than $60M_{\odot}$, referred as ``Model A'' in Ref.~\cite{LIGOScientific:2018jsj}, namely \begin{widetext}